adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 방법
 1. We fuse the classification outputs from independent unary classifiers,
-	2. such as 3D point clouds and image data using a convolutional neural network (CNN).
+	2. unary classifiers, such as 3D point clouds and image data using a convolutional neural network (CNN).
 2. The unary classifiers for the two sensors are the CNN with five layers, which use more than two pre-trained convolutional layers to consider local to global features as data representation.
 To represent data using convolutional layers, we apply region of interest (ROI) pooling